strimzi/proposals/052-cruise-control-api-users.md

 ### Supporting `ADMIN` role

 If we were to support developers to create Cruise Control API users with the `ADMIN` role, those users would have access to potentially destructive cluster operations.
-For example, an API user with the ADMIN role would be able to execute a rebalance opeation while the Strimzi Operator is in the middle of preforming a rolling update of the Kafka brokers.
+For example, an API user with the ADMIN role would be able to execute a rebalance operation while the Strimzi Operator is in the middle of performing a rolling update of the Kafka brokers.

 For the above reasons, this proposal advocates for disabling the creation of API users with `ADMIN` roles for now.